-For each type we then characterise discreteness of the group in terms of its diagram's local actions.
-This strengthens the group/diagram correspondence in the spirit of~\cite{RS20}, and allows us to identify those ($P$)-closed groups that truly belong into the realm of t.d.l.c. groups, rather than the discrete world.
+For each type we then characterise discreteness of the group in terms of the local actions in its local action diagram.
+This strengthens the group-to-diagram correspondence in the spirit of~\cite{RS26}, and allows us to identify those ($P$)-closed groups that belong in the realm of t.d.l.c. groups, rather than the discrete world.